 The broad fields may be modified in consultation with the student's advisory committee.
 Before embarking on any area(s) of emphasis, a student should consult the appropriate faculty member(s).
-All non-thesis students are required to develop a portfolio of two research papers, written for different faculty, that reflect their primary, and one of their secondary fields of interest.
+All exam option students are required to develop a portfolio of two research papers, written for different faculty while enrolled at SIUE, that reflect their primary, and one of their secondary fields of interest.
 All students are required to submit their portfolio to their examination committee a month before the scheduling of their written exams.
 In order for written examinations to be scheduled, the portfolio must first be approved by the student's committee.

 The Museum Studies Certificate offers current and future museum professionals an opportunity to gain expertise that will aid in their career advancement.
 The curriculum combines active learning through exhibit development and internships, along with elective courses that focus on interpretation, administration, education, and the acquisition of disciplinary backgrounds.
 For most students this program provides education adequate for immediate entry into museum careers.
 In addition, current museum professionals will acquire new skills to broaden or enhance their expertise.

 The program presents students with a foundation in theoretical and applied approaches to the interpretative, legal and ethical, community, and administrative challenges that confront museum employees.
 This sequence of courses is designed for students who have been admitted to a master's degree or are currently enrolled in a related master's program but who want the additional educational credentials to qualify for a certificate.
 The program may be completed on a part-time or full-time basis.

 The program's curriculum and faculty are interdisciplinary, representing the many, diverse areas of skill and expertise relevant to museum work.
 Students are encouraged to develop a specialization as they choose their elective courses, while also benefiting from the interdisciplinary nature of the museum studies program.